2E0PGS/blog/_posts/2021-08-31-small-van-comparison.md

 	* Peugeot Partner
 * Small vans like this are often called [LCV](https://en.wikipedia.org/wiki/Light_commercial_vehicle)
 * Common rail fuel injection.
-	* VW adopt common rail.
+	* Volkswagen adopt common rail.
 * \> One area where the Citan is a bit of a letdown is the quality of the materials on board.
 This isn't like Merc's cars with plush materials everywhere, instead the cabin has the look of the Kangoo

 ## Review links